yonggui-yan/DProxSGT/README.md

 - Compress_FMNIST: code for training a neural network model (LeNet5) on Fashion-MNIST using compressed methods
 - Compress_CIFAR10:  code for training a neural network model (FixupResnet20) on CIFAR10 using compressed methods

-In each directory, executing the file run.sh will yield the results
+Running the file run.sh in each directory will produce the results.
+The figures in the figures file are generated based on these results.

 ## Reference